Explore your next steps before enrolling in your courses.

 2. Pay your admission deposit (if required)

-3. Receive your provincial attestation letter (for international students)
+3. Receive your PAL (international students)

 Once we have received your payment, our Admissions office will email you your provincial attestation letter (PAL) within approximately 3 working days.
 While awaiting your provincial attestation letter, prepare the other documents you’ll need for your study permit application to Immigration, Refugees and Citizenship Canada.